jnduli/blog_jnduli.co.ke/content/drafts/postgresql_comment_system_with_recursive_ctes.rst

 :status: drafts

 I was reading SQL antipatterns and got into the chapter about recursive queries and how there are different ways to approach this.
-I wondered if postgresql supported recursive queries and it truely does.
-For experimenting, I decided to make a simple commenting database and see how it would work.
+I wanted to experiment with this and found that postgresql supports recursive queries.
+I decided to make a simple commenting database and see how it would work.

 Fibonnacci with CTEs
 --------------------